9 things everyone should know about self-care

 2. Self-care is personal

-For example, going for a run will certainly not energise or lift my mood (in fact, I know it will do the exact opposite) but it might feel good to you.
+For example, going for a run will not lift my mood or energy levels — I know it does the opposite.
+But for someone else, it may be exactly what they need.

-A recent Bring Mindfulness to Life participant rightly realised self-care actions are those he “enjoyed not endured”.
+A participant on one of my Bring Mindfulness to Life programmes summed this up perfectly when they realised that self‑care actions are those we enjoy, not endure.

 3. Self-care goes beyond our physical needs